(See also Overview of Hand Disorders.)

 Doctors base the diagnosis of herpetic whitlow on the presence of blisters and lack of firmness.
 A herpetic whitlow may be mistaken for a felon or other viral infection of the hand.

 The disorder eventually goes away without treatment but may return.
-Drugs applied directly to the skin (topically) can help shorten the length of the first episode.
+Antiviral drugs applied directly to the skin (topically) can help shorten the length of the first episode.
 Drugs taken by mouth (such as acyclovir) on a long-term basis may prevent further episodes in people who have already had repeated episodes.
 People should cover open or draining blisters to prevent spreading the infection to other people.
 Surgery is not needed.